Blog

 Seasonal demand distorts performance marketing ROI

 Education budgets concentrate in Q3/Q4, creating artificial CPA spikes outside buying seasons and misleading performance data that makes year-round optimization difficult.
-This directly impacts student engagement metrics, making it harder to justify marketing spend to leadership.
 School district procurement cycles (12-18 months) require sustained marketing investment before revenue materializes

 B2B2C buyer complexity requires parallel campaign strategies

 EdTech companies often sell to institutions and individual learners simultaneously, requiring different messaging, channels, and conversion strategies that compete for budget.
-This directly impacts teacher adoption rate, making it harder to justify marketing spend to leadership.
 B2B2C buyer complexity — you sell to administrators but need teacher adoption and parent approval

 Enterprise attribution breaks across 18-month cycles

 Institutional sales cycles are long enough that performance marketing attribution becomes meaningless — the ad that started the conversation is 12 months disconnected from the purchase order.
-This directly impacts district renewal rate, making it harder to justify marketing spend to leadership.
 Efficacy evidence requirements make product marketing claims harder to substantiate than typical SaaS

 How We Help